The History of Greystone Castle

 In May of 1909, with an established budget not to exceed $40,000, the building committee broke ground on the newly named White Marble Church.
 Existing records show that a contract to construct the edifice was awarded to the Pennsylvania White Marble Company of Philadelphia for $13,500.
 Another contract for the woodwork went to a Canastota firm for $18,000.

-In the late 1960's the building closed as a church.
-During the next 30 years the building fell into major disrepair and was slated for demolition in the early 1990's.
+In the late 1960s the building closed as a church.
+During the next 30 years, the building fell into major disrepair and was slated for demolition in the early 1990s.
 Martin H. Bargabos, a local building contractor who loved the old architecture and the building's history, purchased the Greystone and saved it from the wrecking ball.
+See the video of Greystone before restoration.